sdzzps/Z-Viewer/README.md

   Backend class is the interface of communication to the QML frontend.
 It also stores and manages objects of imported data.
 To ensure maintainability, all Q_PROPERTY and Q_INVOKABLE exposed to the QML frontend are consolidated into the Backend class, instead of directly exposing other class methods. <br>
   Because QML frontend relies on List Models to display lists of items, multiple subclasses of QAbstractListModel are implemented.
 ExifModel stores the metadata in full.
 It also contains the methods of searching for the basic info (such as ISO and aperture) displayed in the Bottom Panel.
 This is implemented with hash searching to achieve minimal time complexity.
 ExifModel objects also contain all the information required to rebuild other frontend models.
 ExifGroupsModel and EntryListModel objects are constructed from ExifModel object data.
 ExifGroupsModel contains multiple EntryListModel, each representing a group of metadata, for Info Panel display.
 ExifGroupsModel also keeps track of the folding status of each group’s Collapsed Panel.
 These models store information on a single file level and are stored in ExifFileInfo struct.
 A vector of ExifFileInfo (ExifList) is stored as private member of Backend class. <br>
   FileListModel stores the information on the file list level, which is all imported files in current session.
 Its purpose is for the frontend thumbnail panel.
 It can be reconstructed from ExifList. <br>
   Keyword searching functions are implemented with the ExifProxyModel class, which is inherited from the QSortFilterProxyModel class.
-It is a single instance stored in Backend class and always linked to the ExifModel of current file. <br>
+It is a single instance stored in Backend class and always linked to the ExifModel of current file.

 #### Thumbnail Pipelines

   To achieve maximum file format compatibility, Z Viewer uses the thumbnail API provided by the operating system to load thumbnails in the File List.
 A virtual base class ThumbProvider is first implemented for cross-platform compatibility, and the implementations for platform-specific ThumbProvider subclasses are inherited from it. <br>
   The thumbnail pipelines for Windows system are based on IShellItemImageFactory.
 It requests HBITMAP object from the system API and converts it to QImage and then saves it to the cache folder on local disk.
 Because COM must run on the same thread, it is initialized in every function call instead of one fixed instance for all. <br>
   The thumbnail pipelines for Mac OS are based on QuickLookThumbnailing.
-Its core implementation is Objective-C++, written in a separate MacQLThumbnail file from MacThumbProvider class. <br>
+Its core implementation is Objective-C++, written in a separate MacQLThumbnail file from MacThumbProvider class.

 #### UI Modules